 Denmark Opens Doors to Skilled Workers from 16 Countries

-Last updated: July 10, 2025 at 9:19 am
+Last updated: October 4, 2025 at 10:19 am

 Denmark has now decided to open up to 16 countries whose citizens may apply for work in Denmark.
 This development has been widely discussed, and the final selection consists of ten core countries plus six additional ones.
 You can find more information in the attached files at the bottom of this message.
 The 16 countries currently expected to be included are: